 - Decide what action they will take to progress.

 - Pitch an early advancement in the program as a bonus.

-Turning any customer into a loyal brand advocate will help to ensure they spend at least 3x more per order, without spending a dime on marketing.
+Turning any customer into a loyal brand advocate will help to ensure they spend at least 3x more per order, without spending a dime on business marketing.

 The stereotype is that billboards are expensive.
 This is often, though not always, true.
-However, remember that marketing efforts should have a positive ROI and pay for themselves.
+However, remember that business marketing efforts should have a positive ROI and pay for themselves.
 Use a small business-friendly guide to billboards, and there’s no reason this won’t be the case for you.

 Just like any other form of marketing, it’s important to consider your audience demographics and behaviours before investing in advertising, and also with billboards, the location plays a key role.

 Survey Your Customers

 Great business marketing starts with knowing your market.
 This is how you create a perfect fit between consumers’ needs and wants and your product.
 Even better, in 2017, there are plenty of ways to survey folks for free, like Google Forms and SurveyMonkey.

 Surveying both your existing customers and your target audience can provide you with that invaluable information you need to make smart marketing decisions.

 74% of consumers say that word-of-mouth is key to their purchasing decisions.
 This means it’s worth your while to ask customers for referrals – and possibly reward anyone who brings a new client to your business.